-Cable Communications
+Cable and Communications Services

-Comcast provides cable TV services to Saint Paul through the cable television franchise with the city.
+Comcast and CenturyLink provide cable TV services to Saint Paul through the cable television franchises with the city.
 If you have questions or problems with your cable TV service you receive from Comcast, please contact them first at 651-222-3333.
-After contacting Comcast, if you believe the issue is still unresolved, call the Office of Cable Communications at 651-266-8870.
+If you are a CenturyLink cable customer, you may reach them at 800-244-1111.
+After contacting your cable company, and if you believe the issue is still unresolved, call the City's Office of Cable Communications at 651-266-8870 for assistance.

-• Green Line Light Rail Transit (LRT)
+• Metro Green Line Light Rail Transit (LRT)

 The Green Line LRT is an 11-mile transit route that connects downtown Minneapolis and downtown Saint Paul along University and Washington avenues through the State Capitol complex, Midway area and University of Minnesota.
 Construction on the line began in 2010 and service began on Saturday, June 14, 2014.
 The Metropolitan Council manages the the Green Line.
-For additional information, go to http://metrocouncil.org/Transportation/Projects/Current-Projects.aspx call 651-602-1645.
+For additional information, go to www.metrotransit.org/metro-green-line call 651-602-1645.